edsenabr/servicemesh-demo/README.md

 # Service Mesh deployment demo

-This project aims to demonstrate how to deploy a microservices architecture on AWS ECS, leveraging on AWS App Mesh for East/West integration between those services and on AWS API Gateway for North/South integration.
+This project aims to demonstrate how to deploy a microservices architecture on AWS ECS, leveraging AWS App Mesh for East/West integration between those services and on AWS API Gateway for North/South integration.

 Before diving into that, let's recap the concepts mentioned above: